 This is why it is always wise to check and grease all the bolts on your bike.
 Apply an assembly paste like Assembly Paste Pro to threaded fasteners and grease moving parts with a grease like Galactic Grease.
 Then use a torque wrench to ensure everything is tightened to specifications.

 Pay special attention to pedals and cleats!
 These see a lot of water and dirt and are susceptible to rusting or seizing.
-Finding that one of your cleats has come loose at the start will mean a early end to your race.
+Finding that one of your cleats has come loose at the start will mean an early end to your race.

 Drivetrain